 Make sure that you don’t cover your eyes, do well your fringe and don’t keep it too long.
 That leads us to the next thing: don’t play with your hair during the job interview.
 Playing with your hair can be really distractive, so if you are somebody who touches their hair when gets nervous… well, make sure you don’t do that.
 Make sure that you put your hair back so you can stop from doing that.

 What about straightening your hair?
-I’ve got semi-curly hair, and I have always thought I needed to poker straight it for a job interview, so I looked more serious.
-I don’t know.
+I have always thought I had to poker straight my semi-curly hair before a job interview, so I looked more serious…

 Oh well, I totally agree with you if you want to be a more controlled version of yourself.
 I’ve got naturally curly hair as well, and when I let it curly I feel a little bit more playful, but if I want to be taken in serious places, I go for a smooth style.
 But you can also achieve that with curls as well, so if you’ve got naturally curly hair that tends to go frizzy, try to use a tong that will make your curls controlled.
 Then if you want to stay curl and truth to who you are, you can dry your hair as you normally do, and then you can take a tong or a wand and design your curls, so they will look a bit more finished rather that just like if you just walk out of shower, you know?